The meetings listed below are organised by Caterham U3A.

-Meetings, which include talks by outside speakers or current U3A members, are held regularly at the United Reformed Church Hall, Harestone Hill, Caterham.
-See the list below for dates.
+They include talks by outside speakers or current U3A members, and are held regularly at the United Reformed Church Hall, Harestone Hill, Caterham.
 Time: 2.15 pm for 2.30 pm start.
 Talks are open for anybody to attend for a fee of £2 (payable on entry) but free to Caterham U3A Members.

-As to regional and national U3A events, details of Study Days can be found on the web site for the Surrey U3A Network and the Chichester Summer School on the South East U3A Forum site.
+The dates for the Chichester Summer School next year are Monday 20 to Thursday 24 June 2020.
+Full details will be on the South East U3A Forum website in December.
 Information about the National Summer Schools can be accessed via the site for the Third Age Trust.

 We are hoping that more members will be be prepared to help organise events.
 Please contact our Social Co-ordinator if you would like to get involved, or have other suggestions for maintaining a flourishing and diverse social calendar for Caterham U3A.